4 min read

 Die Cut vs. Kiss Cut: Are They the Same?

-People are often confused about die cuts and kiss cuts.
-As it turns out, asking about the difference between these two is equivalent to asking the difference between a square and a rectangle.
+Funnily enough, you’ll find that asking about the difference between die and kiss cutting is the equivalent of asking the difference between a square and a rectangle.

-Kiss cutting, also known as pressure sensitive cutting, is a type of die cutting where the blade does not penetrate the entire stack of material, but rather cuts through a precise number of layers.
+Kiss cutting, also known as “pressure-sensitive cutting,” is a type of die cutting where the blade does not penetrate the entire stack of material but instead cuts through a precise number of layers.

-An example of kiss cutting would be a sheet of stickers: the blade goes through the sticker layer with the design but stops before puncturing the liner, allowing the sticker to remain on the sheet.
+One example of kiss cutting would be building a sheet of kiss cut stickers: the blade goes through the sticker layer with the design but stops before puncturing the liner, allowing the sticker to remain on the intact backing.

 Die cutting punches specific shapes from sheets of raw material as it runs through the factory press.
 Depending on the tooling of each project, the die cuts could be kiss cuts OR through cuts (a.k.a. metal-to-metal cuts).